Miguel C. Keberlein

 Executive Director of the Legal Aid Society

-A former adjunct professor at Northern Illinois University College of Law, Keberlein is Chair of the Illinois Statewide Task Force on Human Trafficking.
-He also is a member of the American Immigration Lawyers Association, the Illinois Immigrant Legal Aid Collaborative Steering Committee, the National Employment Lawyers Association and the Chicago Bar Association.
+Keberlein helped create the Illinois Statewide Task Force on Human Trafficking, which LAS now chairs.
+He is a member of the American Immigration Lawyers Association, the National Employment Lawyers Association, and the Chicago Bar Association.
 He has been admitted to the State Bars of Illinois and Wisconsin, and has been admitted to practice in the 5th and 7th Federal Courts of Appeals.

 His honors include being named a 2020 Leadership Greater Chicago Fellow, a Chicago Community Trust Fellow, and one of Chicago Daily Law Bulletin’s “40 Under 40.”
 In addition, Keberlein has lectured extensively on issues related to immigration and human/labor trafficking.

 Keberlein earned his Juris Doctor degree in 2002 from the University of Wisconsin-Madison Law School.
 He holds a Master’s degree in Third World Development Support from the University of Iowa, and a Bachelor’s degree in International Relations from St. Norbert College.